neoforged/NeoForge/docs/MCGAMETESTS.md

 - the first parameter is of any type which is a subclass of `Event`, and represents the type of the event to listen for; If this parameter implements `IModBusEvent`, the listener will be registered to the `MOD` bus, otherwise it will be registered to the `FORGE` bus;
 - the second parameter is of the `DynamicTest` type.

-The collector will register the method as an event listener, and as such the method is invoked every time a the event is fired.
+The collector will register the method as an event listener, and as such the method is invoked every time an event is fired.
 **Because of this, the test may *only* be configured in the annotation!**
 **Note**: the method can have any access modifier, as it will be invoked with a trusted lookup!